 Kubernetes Cluster Autoscaler is a tool that automatically adjusts the number of worker nodes in a cluster up or down depending on the consumption.
-This means that the Autoscaler, for example, scales up a Cluster by increasing the amount of nodes automatically when there are not enough node resources for Cluster workload scheduling and scales down when the node resources have continuously stayed idle, or more than enough node resources were available for Cluster workload scheduling.
-In a nutshell, it is a component that automatically adjusts the size of a Kubernetes Cluster so that all pods have a place to run and there are no unneeded nodes.
+The Autoscaler, for example, scales up a cluster by increasing the amount of nodes automatically when there are not enough node resources for cluster workload scheduling.
+It scales down when the node resources have continuously stayed idle or more than enough node resources were available for cluster workload scheduling.
+In a nutshell, it is a component that automatically adjusts the size of a Kubernetes cluster so that all pods have a place to run and there are no unneeded nodes.

-The Kubernetes Autoscaler in the iMKE Cluster automatically scaled up/down when one of the following conditions is satisfied:
+The Kubernetes Autoscaler in the GKS cluster automatically scaled up/down when one of the following conditions is fulfilled:

 - Some pods failed to run in the cluster due to insufficient resources

 - There are nodes in the cluster that have been underutilized for an extended period (10 minutes by default) and can place their Pods on other existing nodes

 Using a Kubernetes cluster Autoscaler in the GKS cluster must meet specific minimum requirement:

 - Kubernetes cluster running Kubernetes v1.18 or newer is required